lalor/mysql-notes/MySQL5.7/posts.md

         * No way to set a non-default password expiration policy
         * No way to require SSL/x509

+- [Improved ALTER USER Syntax Support in 5.7][11]

+    - Source: MySQL Server Blog
+    - Abstract: 介绍了MySQL 5.7 对`alter user`命令的改进
+    - Content
+        * Changing authentication plugin through ALTER USER
+        * Updating proxy user mapping without update mysql.user directly
+        * Separating account and privilege attributes.
+No longer do users have to resort to GRANT commands to modify account attributes, such as SSL.
+For backwards compatibility, such commands are still supported, but deprecated

 - [MySQL 5.7 Labs — Inserting, Updating, and Deleting Records via HTTP][9]

     - Source: MySQL Server Blog